MosheBerman/Hipster/Readme.md

 ---
 Find a new release before it was cool.

+This project inspired by [a tweet](https://twitter.com/JadenGeller/status/587547111979229184).

 Features
 ---

 *Features marked with an asterisk are minimum viable product features.
 Others are nice-to-have.*

 **Finding a repo:**
-- Search for a repo*
+- Search for a repo by name*
+- Filter by language or other advanced filters
 - pull starred repos

 **Checking for new releases:**